minprog/programmeren-ik/resources/CS50 Style Guide/10 Style guide.md

 There's no one, right way to stylize code.
 But there are definitely a lot of wrong (or, at least, bad ways).
-Even so, CS50 does ask that you adhere to the green conventions below so that we can reliably analyze your code's style.
+Even so, CS50 does ask that you adhere to the conventions below so that we can reliably analyze your code's style.
 Similarly do companies typically adopt their own, company-wide conventions for style.